toshiakit/Analyzing-Fitness-Data-from-Wearable-Devices-in-MATLAB/README.md

 To accelerate the computation, I will enable parallel option supported on [Parallel Computing Toolbox](http://www.mathworks.com/products/parallel-computing/).
 You can comment out unnecessary code if you don't use it.

 Once the model is built, you will see the [confusion matrix](http://www.mathworks.com/help/stats/confusionmat.html) that compares the actual class labels to predicted class labels.
-If everything line up on a diagonal line, then you got 100% accuracy.
+If everything lines up on a diagonal line, then you got 100% accuracy.
 Off-diagonal numbers are misclassification errors.

 The model has a very high prediction accuracy even though we saw earlier that our dataset was not as problem free as we would like.